maggi373/TerralizationModcore/README.md

 # TerralizationModcore
 Github for TerralizationModcore

-Check version number in custommainmenu file if these match you have a right build
+Check version number in custommainmenu file

 TerralizationModcore, before actually contained a coremod, nolonger does, today it's serves as a place for config files for the Terralization Modpack on Technic Launcher.